Who Is Alex Rodriguez?

 Rodriguez married Cynthia Scurtis in 2002.
 They have two children — Natasha (born 2004) and Ella (born 2008).
 The couple divorced in 2008.
 Rodriguez has reportedly dated various celebrities including Kate Hudson and Cameron Diaz.

 After Rodriquez and Jennifer Lopez struck up a relationship in early 2017, the two announced their engagement in March 2019.
+They announced their split in April 2021.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!